Darren Eales: English football

 Eales continued to play at the amateur level.
 In 2001, he joined the Newmarket Town Reserves in the Kershaw League.
 He later moved to the Lancashire County Football Association where he played for Millhead Reserves from 2004 to 2006 and Higher Poynton from 2006 to 2007.

 Professional career

 In 1997, Eales returned to England, where he read law at Cambridge, and gained his Cambridge Blue in 1998.
 He became a member of the bar in 2000 and eventually joined 2 Temple Gardens.
 On 6 May 2006, he was hired as an in-house legal counsel by West Brom. and was subsequently made a Director and Company Secretary.

 On 2 March 2010, Spurs announced that Eales was joining them as club secretary at the end of that season.
 On 1 July 2010, he officially joined the club as Director of Football Administration.

-On 10 September 2014, Eales was named the president of the new Atlanta MLS expansion club, Atlanta United FC.
+On 10 September 2014, Eales was named the president of Atlanta United, a new expansion team in Major League Soccer.

-On 15 July 2022, Eales became the CEO of Newcastle United FC.
+On 15 July 2022, Eales became the CEO of Newcastle United.

+On 27 September 2024, it was announced Eales was stepping down from his role as CEO of Newcastle United after being diagnosed with a chronic form of blood cancer.